JasperDavidson/JasperDavidson/README.md

-Right now I'm really interested in Compiler/Programming Langauge Design and Hardware Design!
-Hoping to contribute to projects like Spade in the future, and you'll probably see some FPGA projects on here as well.
+Right now I'm really interested in Compiler/Programming Langauge Design and Computer Architecture!
+Might see some cool stuff soon